Coronavirus Job Support Scheme – FAQs for employers

-Similar to the furlough scheme, an employee’s ‘reference salary’ consists of the regular payments they are obliged to receive:
+In a similar way to the furlough scheme, an employee’s “reference salary” consists of the regular payments they are obliged to receive, including:

 Payments not included are those made without a contractual obligation or by discretion such as tips, discretionary bonuses and commission payments, non-cash payments and non-monetary benefits in kind.

-It depends whether they receive fixed or variable pay.
+This depends on whether they receive fixed or variable pay:

 Fixed: The greater of the wages paid in the last pay period ending on or before 23 September 2020 or the last pay period ending on or before 19 March 2020.